doctorpsi/doctorpsi.github.io/_posts/2023-06-21-the-landau-argument.md

 > A straightforward solution to this problem can be found in Lecture 21 of [TIFR Graduate School course on Advanced Statistical Physics: February - July, 2021](https://theory.tifr.res.in/~tridib/ASPCourse.html) by Tridib Sadhu.
-These lectures are highly recommended to any graduate student in dire need of brushing up on their Statistical Mechanics.
+These lectures are highly recommended to any graduate student wanting to brush up on their Statistical Mechanics.
+Be warned that some of the lectures are quite advanced, even for me!

 {% include embed/youtube.html id='mMAVPah6iIw?start=1422&end=2009' %}